 I’ll go out on a limb and say that no other business skill will impact your bottom line as much as the skill of negotiation.
 I highly recommend investing as much effort as possible into studying and practicing negotiation in all aspects of your career.

 The three books cited above are excellent resources.
 There is also a chapter in my textbook which specifically addresses negotiating video game music contracts – creative fees, copyrights, licenses, package deals, deliverables, schedules, approvals, revisions, expenses, indemnification, payment methods, additional compensation, performing rights, ancillary usages, scripting your negotiation, etc. This is valuable and immediately actionable information for video game composers.
 You might consider checking out each of these books from your local library, or adding them to your permanent reference collection.

 Now let’s return to the story of my negotiation with EA’s Vance Cook and see how things played out.

 This was a delicate time, because I was far from the only fish in the sea.
 Although the interviewing teams had preferred me among the finalists, at this early stage of the game there was minimal investment of time, energy, or emotion in my candidacy.
 I needed to step very carefully in order to preserve any initial trust and build this budding relationship.
 But I also needed to lean EA gently towards meeting the objectives which were important to me.

 Here were my two sticking points:

-First, EA Games prohibited employees from working on any games besides their own.
-I had built up too many valuable clients in the video game industry to simply cast them aside.
-Besides, Craig Alexander and I were already talking about a new music score for LOTRO’s upcoming expansion, Mines of Moria.
-Composing that score would be a dream gig for me!
-Somehow, I needed to obtain an exemption from EA in order to continue scoring video games as a side hustle.
+Second, EA Games prohibited employees from working on any games besides their own.
+I had built up too many valuable clients in the video game industry to simply walk away from them.
+Besides, Craig Alexander and I were already talking about a new music score for LOTRO’s expansion, Mines of Moria.
+Composing that score would be a dream gig for me.
+Somehow, I needed to obtain an exemption from EA to continue scoring video games as a side hustle.